DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/fundamentals.md

 In the image above demonstrates features that can be applied by adding special plugins.

 - [ViewSwitcher](../reference/view-switcher.md) - allow quick switching between views
-- [DateNavigator](../reference/date-navigator.md) - allow change current date
+- [DateNavigator](../reference/date-navigator.md) - allow change current date and show visible time interval
-- [AllDayPanel](../reference/all-day-panel.md) - allow display long-time appointments in a simple form
+- [AllDayPanel](../reference/all-day-panel.md) - allow display longer then a day appointments in a specific place
 - [AppointmentTooltip](../reference/appointment-tooltip.md) - allow display short information about event in tooltip form

 ## Basic Setup

 The Scheduler displays data specified via the `data` property.
 Follow [AppointmentModel](../reference/scheduler.md/#appointmentmodel) interface to right define that property.
-Also, you can add custom properties to your data set and uses their for your needs inside scheduler's components.
+Also, you can add custom properties to your data set and use them for your needs inside scheduler's components.

 The Scheduler requires the following plugins for basic data visualization: